American Travel Guide to Cuba

 Update August ’16: You can now book flights to Cuba directly through any of the major US airlines!

-Thrifty Tip #1: Use Barclays Arrival statement credits on flights not eligible for frequent flyer mile redemptions.
+Thrifty Tip #1: Use the Barclaycard Arrival Plus World Elite MasterCard statement credits on flights not eligible for frequent flyer mile redemptions.
 Through this method my round-trip flight from Cancun to Havana cost me nothing.

 Thrifty Tip #2: When booking a trip through the Cuba Travel Network make sure to use a credit card with no foreign transaction fees.
 I was required to pay in Canadian Dollars so normally there would be a fee.